sengardeep/sengardeep/README.md

 ## 🏅 Achievements & Contributions

 - 💡 Built strong foundations in **DSA** and **Competitive Programming**
-- 🧠 Solved numerous DSA problems on coding platforms like LeetCode, GFG, and HackerRank
+- 🧠 Solved numerous DSA problems on coding platforms like LeetCode, GFG, and Codeforces.
 - 🛠️ Worked on real-world **Full Stack Projects** using Node.js, MongoDB, Express, PostgreSQL, and Prisma
 - 🌱 Continuously learning and improving in the **MERN Stack** ecosystem
 - 🚀 Passionate about open source, clean code, and writing scalable backend APIs